Arachni/arachni/README.md

 and straight-forward all the while providing power, performance and flexibility.

-From the simple command-line utility scanner to the intuitive and user-friendly Web interface and collaboration platform, Arachni follows the principle of lease surprise and provides you with plenty of feedback and guidance.
+From the simple command-line utility scanner to the intuitive and user-friendly Web interface and collaboration platform, Arachni follows the principle of least surprise and provides you with plenty of feedback and guidance.

 #### In simple terms